universalbit-dev/gekko-m4-globular-cluster/README.md

 Legal Context
 cryptocurrency and blockchain each exchange requires registration, 2fa and verify identity.

+Documentation

-Documentation	Gekko Installation & Usage	Community & Support documentation website	installing Gekko doc	forum
+Gekko Installation & Usage
+Community & Support

-#####Custom Strategy INVERTER : strategy
+##### Custom Strategy INVERTER : strategy
 This strategy is intended as "low frequency trade" and reduce possible analysis lag.
-Dema and Sma indicators are reversed.
+Dema and Sma indicators.

 I have reused this codes.
 Strategies Extra Indicators